Cardinal point (optics): Optical center

+Photography

 The nodal points are widely misunderstood in photography, where it is commonly asserted that the light rays "intersect" at "the nodal point", that the iris diaphragm of the lens is located there, and that this is the correct pivot point for panoramic photography, so as to avoid parallax error.
 These claims generally arise from confusion about the optics of camera lenses, as well as confusion between the nodal points and the other cardinal points of the system.
-(A better choice of the point about which to pivot a camera for panoramic photography can be shown to be the centre of the system's entrance pupil.
-On the other hand, swing-lens cameras with fixed film position rotate the lens about the rear nodal point to stabilize the image on the film.)
+A better choice of the point about which to pivot a camera for panoramic photography can be shown to be the centre of the system's entrance pupil.
+Item #6.
+On the other hand, swing-lens cameras with fixed film position rotate the lens about the rear nodal point to stabilize the image on the film.

 Surface vertices

-In optics, the surface vertices are the points where each optical surface crosses the optical axis.
-They are important primarily because they are the physically measurable parameters for the position of the optical elements, and so the positions of the cardinal points must be known with respect to the vertices to describe the physical system.
+In optics, surface vertices are the points where each optical surface crosses the optical axis.
+They are important primarily because they are physically measurable parameters for the optical element positions, and so the positions of the cardinal points of the optical system must be known with respect to the surface vertices to describe the system.

 In anatomy, the surface vertices of the eye's lens are called the anterior and posterior poles of the lens.